Email Popup: Complete Guide with 18 Excellent Examples

 The content of the pop-up should be a logical continuation of the main content.

-Consider what, in addition to the mailing list, you can offer a website visitor in exchange for the email.
+Consider what you can offer a website visitor in exchange for the email in addition to the mailing list.
 Free demo access?
 Or a video tutorial course?
-It is important to give something useful because just so few people want to leave their contacts.
+It is important to give something useful because so just so few people want to leave their contacts.

 4. Highlight the Pop Up on the Page